Jefferson Parish Transit: Bus routes

-On-Demand Zone
+On-demand zone

-In addition to the fixed-route service, there is also the "Move Metairie On-Demand Zone" that replaced the E4 Metairie Road bus.
-The on-demand service is provided via Lyft.
+In addition to the fixed-route service, there is also the "Move Metairie On-Demand Zone" that replaced the E4 Metairie Road bus and the "Moving Kenner On-Demand Zone" that replaced former sections of E201.
+The on-demand services are provided via Lyft.

-Hurricane Evacuation Plan
+Hurricane evacuation plan

 Jefferson Parish Transit operates a special "Hurricane Evacuation System" with modified routes when the parish is under evacuation orders due to an impending severe hurricane.